raoulg/MADS-MachineLearning-course/references/codestyle/01_path.md

 Then, there is another type of path, which is a filepath.
 This is a path to a file on your computer.
 For example, if you have a file called `my_file.txt` in your home directory, the filepath will be `/Users/yourusername/my_file.txt`.
 If you have a file called `my_file.txt` in a directory called `my_directory` in your home directory, the filepath will be `/Users/yourusername/my_directory/my_file.txt`.

 The problem with using paths like this, is that /Users/yourusername/ is different on every computer.
 So if you want to share your code with someone else, you would have to change the location.
 That is why it is better to either use the HOME environment variable, which every shell has in its environment.
-That is why I write `$HOME/.pyenv/bin` in my .zshrc file, instead of `/Users/yourusername/.pyenv/bin`: this way I dont need to modify my zshrc file if I copy it to another machine.
+That is why I write `$HOME/.pyenv/bin` (for example) in my .zshrc file, instead of `/Users/yourusername/.pyenv/bin`: this way I dont need to modify my zshrc file if I copy it to another machine.